IRIS: Inverse Rendering of Indoor Scenes from Low Dynamic Range Images: Experiments

-\topic{Baselines.} We compare our method with these baselines. \emph{\citet{li2022physically}} estimate BRDF, geometry (depth \& normal), and lighting condition of an indoor scene from a single image using a data-driven approach.
-In addition to the single image, the model also takes emitter masks as input, and we provide the mask estimated by our method \eqref{eq:emitter_mask}. \emph{NeILF~\cite{yao2022neilf}} targets inverse rendering from known geometry and multi-view images.
-The spatially-varying BRDF and illumination are parameterized as neural fields~\cite{mildenhall2020nerf}.
-Physically-based rendering and ray tracing are performed during the training and rendering process.
-The HDR-to-LDR tone mapping is modeled as learnable gamma correction.
-The original FIPT~\cite{wu2023factorized} is designed for HDR input, so the emission mask estimation cannot apply to LDR input.
-Thus, we additionally provide the method with the emission mask estimated by our method~\eqref{eq:emitter_mask}.
-We denote this modified version as `\emph{FIPT-LDR*}'.
+\topic{Baselines.} We compare our method with the following baselines. \emph{\citet{li2022physically}} estimate BRDF, geometry (depth \& normal), and lighting condition of an indoor scene from a single image using a data-driven approach.
+In addition to the single image, the model also takes emitter masks as input, and we provide the mask estimated by our method \eqref{eq:emitter_mask}. \emph{NeILF \cite{yao2022neilf}} targets inverse rendering from known geometry and multi-view images.
+The spatially-varying BRDF and illumination are parameterized as neural fields \cite{mildenhall2020nerf}.
+Physically-based rendering and single-bounce ray tracing are performed during the training and rendering process.
+The HDR-to-LDR tone mapping is modeled as a learnable gamma correction.
+The original FIPT \cite{wu2023factorized} is designed for HDR input, and fails to estimate the emission mask from LDR images.
+Thus, we additionally provide the emission mask estimated by our method \eqref{eq:emitter_mask}.
+We denote this modified version as ``\emph{FIPT*}''.

-To further evaluate our performance, we compare to the original FIPT with HDR input, denoted as `\emph{FIPT-HDR}'.
+To further evaluate our performance, we compare the original FIPT with HDR input if the HDR information is available.
 This privileged information will make illumination estimation much more accurate.